oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/management/logging/log-capture-for-processing.md

 We have had reports that some versions of Chrome will not allow you to override the page like this, for Chrome 83 at least one solution is to click in the browser window and type the words `thisisunsafe` (copy and past doesn't seem to work, you need to actually type it).
 Alternatively use a different browser.

   3. When prompted enter the username of `admin` and the password you chose when you setup the credentials (we suggested `ZaphodBeeblebrox` but if you chose your own you'll need to use that).
-We recommend remembering the password to make future accesses easier.

   ![](images/ES-enter-password.png)